-Introducing Award-Winning Author Elizabeth Winthrop
+Interview with Award-Winning Author Elizabeth Winthrop

 Elizabeth Winthrop is the author of more than 50 works of fiction for all ages.
 She is the winner of the Dorothy Canfield Fisher Award, the Pen Syndicated Fiction Award, The California Young Readers Medal and the Jane Addams Peace Prize Honor Book among others.
 Her fiction has been selected by the American Library Association Notable Books of the Year, Best American Short Stories, Children’s Choice Awards, National Council of Teachers of English Books for A Global Society, Barnes and Noble Best Children’s Books of the Year, the International Reading Association Teacher’s Choice List, Nick Jr. Magazine’s Best Books for Children, the New York Times Best Illustrated Books, The Bank Street College Best Books for Children and the School Library Journal’s Best of the Best List among others.
+For more info, visit her website.

 What made you fall in love with writing?